 Spare Bedroom Tax

 The Spare Bedroom Tax was introduced in April 2013.
-This means that tenants of working age who are ‘under-occupying’ property, i.e. living in something that the government has decided is too large for their needs, will have their housing benefit reduced.
-The size criteria in the social rented sector will restrict housing benefit to allow for one bedroom for each person or couple living as part of the household, with the following exceptions:
+This means that tenants of working age (under the state pension credit age) in social housing who are 'under-occupying' property, i.e. living in something that the government has decided is too large for their needs, will have their housing benefit reduced.

 However there are some important exceptions in The Royal Borough of Kensington and Chelsea:

-- Families with disabled children – Those whose children are said to be unable to share a bedroom because of severe disabilities will be able to claim Housing Benefit for an extra room.
+- A disabled child in receipt of the middle or high rate component of DLA - Those whose children are said to be unable to share a bedroom because of severe disabilities will be able to claim Housing Benefit for an extra room.
 Local Authorities will then have to assess the individual circumstances of the claimant and their family and decide whether their disabilities are genuinely such that it is inappropriate for the children to be expected to share a room.
 This will involve considering not only the nature and severity of the disability but also the nature and frequency of care required during the night, and the extent and regularity of the disturbance to the sleep of the child who would normally be required to share the bedroom.
 In all cases this will come down to a matter of judgment of the facts.
 For the official government guidance: http://www.dwp.gov.uk/docs/u2-2013.pdf

 - Medical Equipment - We have been advised by the RBKC Housing Team that a spare bedroom can also be exempt from the spare bedroom tax if it is the only place where necessary medical equipment can be stored.
 However you must be able to prove that this room has ONLY been used for medical equipment for a long period of time and will not be used as a bedroom in the future.